 - A high fever (100.4 degrees or higher) in babies less than 3 months old.

-- Has a fever that does not subside after taking acetaminophen or ibuprofen.
+- Has a fever that does not subside after taking acetaminophen.

 - Extremely drowsy or fatigued.